ethangaul/Spotify-Controller/README.md

 🧤🎵 Spotify Glove

 Control Spotify playback using physical keyboard keys or keyboard emulator (on a Raspberry Pi):
-- `Space` → Play
+- `O` → Play
 - `P` → Pause
 - `N` → Next track

-Designed to be used with a MakeyMakey attached to snowboarding glove.
+Designed to be used with a keystroke module attached to snowboarding glove.

 TO USE:
 1. Set up Spotify app on Spotify Developer Dashboard [https://developer.spotify.com/dashboard]